National Jewish Health Helps Underserved Navigate Health Care System

 Patients served by the CRCC have typically missed almost half their appointments in the past.
 That number has dropped to around 15 percent with the new program.
 Patient education occurs during more than 90 percent of visits.
 Patient satisfaction also improved markedly rising from 3.2 on a one-to-five scale to 4.8.
 Favorable ratings from providers have risen from 2.8 to 4.3.

 The Team of the Year award was presented to National Jewish Health November 1 in Orlando, Florida, at the Press Ganey 2017 National Client Conference.
-The program is funded by a $1 million three-year grant from the Kaiser Permanente Foundation.
+The program is funded by a $1 million three-year grant from the Kaiser Permanente Colorado.

 National Jewish Health is the leading respiratory hospital in the nation.
 Founded 118 years ago as a nonprofit hospital, National Jewish Health today is the only facility in the world dedicated exclusively to groundbreaking medical research and treatment of patients with respiratory, cardiac, immune and related disorders.
 Patients and families come to National Jewish Health from around the world to receive cutting-edge, comprehensive, coordinated care.
 To learn more, visit the media resources page.